 Energy Is Your Most Valuable Resource

-Our new reality during Covid-19 has busted the myth that we need more time to do all the things we want to do.
+We do not need more time to do all the things we want to do.
 We have the time now.
-What we actually need is more energy, focus, and structure so we can be productive and of service.
+What we actually need is more energy, focus, and structure so we can maximize our productivity and be of service.

 We Don’t Need More Time.
 We Need More Energy.